MJ-2502/ADBS-BRMS/PROJECT_DOCS.md

 ### 1. Certificate Management
 - **Request System:** Residents can request certificates.
-- **Processing:** Officials can approve or reject requests and update statuses.
+- **Processing:** Staff can approve or reject requests and update statuses.
 - **Generation:** Automated PDF generation for certificates.
 - **Fee Management:** Admins can configure certificate fees.

 ### 2. Resident & Household Management
 - **Database:** Comprehensive CRUD operations for Residents and Households.
 - **Records:** Management of bulk resident and household records, including template downloads and file uploads.
-- **Account Management:** dedicated management for Resident and Official accounts.
+- **Account Management:** Admin-only tools for provisioning and updating Resident and Staff accounts.

 ### 3. Account Verification
 - **Registration:** Public registration with proof of identity submission.
-- **Verification:** Officials can review, approve, or reject registration requests.
+- **Verification:** Staff can review, approve, or reject registration requests.
 - **Proof Handling:** Secure storage and retrieval of identity proofs.

 ### 4. System Administration